 5-Reward yourself in ways that won’t derail your progress.
 (1)

 7-Learn how to distract yourself from the temptations to give into instant gratification.
 Get in touch with your support system and think logically about your dilemma.
-Give it some time.
+Give it some time and wait.
+The cravings may dissipate, especially if you engage with positive influences.
 To begin with, this will be extremely difficult but after successfully navigating this a few times, you will get the hang of it.

 8-Get all temptations out of your house.
 Don’t temp fate.